Tyson Recalls Breaded Chicken Over Plastic Contamination

 SPRINGDALE, Ark.
 (AP) — The U.S. Department of Agriculture says Tyson Foods is recalling more than 3,000 pounds of frozen chicken following the discovery of pieces of plastic in the chicken’s breading ingredients.

-The USDA said Friday (June 8) that Arkansas-based Tyson says the chicken may be contaminated by pieces of “blue and clear soft plastic.”
+The USDA said Friday that Springdale, Arkansas-based Tyson says the chicken may be contaminated by pieces of “blue and clear soft plastic.”

 The chicken was sold in 3-pound plastic bags of “uncooked, breaded, original chicken tenderloins.”
 The USDA says there have not been any reports of injury or illness.